MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/index.md

 [Microsoft.Maps.GeoXml](geoxml-module/index.md) | The GeoXml module makes it easy to read and write common geospatial XML file formats such as [KML (Keyhole Markup Language),](https://en.wikipedia.org/wiki/Keyhole_Markup_Language) KMZ (compressed KML), [GeoRSS](https://en.wikipedia.org/wiki/GeoRSS), [GML](https://en.wikipedia.org/wiki/Geography_Markup_Language) (Geography Markup Language, exposed via GeoRSS), and [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) (GPS Exchange Format).
 [Microsoft.Maps.HeatMap](heat-map-module/index.md)            | The module allows you to render an array of Location objects as a density based heat map.
 [Microsoft.Maps.Search](search-module/index.md)                  | Provides an easy method for geocoding address and reverse geocoding locations from JavaScript.
-[Microsoft.Maps.SpatialDataService](spatial-data-service-module/index.md)      | This module wraps the Query and GeoData REST API’s in the Bing Spatial Dara Services and expose them as an easy to use JavaScript library.
+[Microsoft.Maps.SpatialDataService](spatial-data-service-module/index.md)      | This module wraps the Query and GeoData REST APIs in the Bing Spatial Data Services and expose them as an easy to use JavaScript library.
 [Microsoft.Maps.SpatialMath](spatial-math-module/index.md)             | The module provides a bunch of useful spatial math functions.
 [Microsoft.Maps.Traffic](traffic-module/index.md) | Adds a traffic incident and flow data to the map.
 [Microsoft.Maps.WellKnownText](well-known-text-module.md)           | This module makes it easy to import or export data in Well Known Text format.